All Episodes

 Does it involve other people?

-Well, it it involves the children and my husband.
+It involves the children and my husband.

-Well, basically my husband.
+Well, basically, my husband.

 Ah.

-Oh, a little um a little romance in that in that is that.
+Oh, a little romance in that.

 Listen, listen, no.

-What is this like a once a year thing?
+What is this, like a once-a-year thing?

 What are you talking about?